Hardwick and Woodbury Railroad: Background

-The Green Mountains of Vermont have long been known for the quantity and quality of their granite and marble, but transportation problems, combined with difficulties in carving the hard stone (in the case of granite), largely prevented the development of a cut stone industry in northern Vermont until the middle of the 19th century, when some marble quarries were opened in the Hardwick area.
-The first "granite shed" was built in Hardwick in 1870.
-Granite quarries were opened on Robeson Mountain (Vermont’s largest deposit of building granite) in nearby Woodbury in the 1870s, but transportation limitations prevented much development of the industry.
+The Green Mountains of Vermont have long been known for the quantity and quality of their granite and marble, but the weight of the stone combined with difficulty of carving granite largely prevented the development of a stone-cutting industry in northern Vermont until some marble quarries opened in the Hardwick area in the middle of the 19th century.
+The first "finishing shed," where the rough-hewn stone was cut, shaped and polished, was built in Hardwick in 1870.
+Granite quarries opened on Robeson Mountain in nearby Woodbury, Vermont’s largest deposit of building granite, in the 1870s but transportation limitations prevented much development of the industry.

-The construction of the Portland and Ogdensburg Railway (later the St. Johnsbury and Lake Champlain Railroad, or St.J.&L.C.) to Hardwick (in 1872) made it possible to ship northern Vermont stone in quantity to the outside world and facilitated the growth of the local granite industry.
-Hardwick became a granite-cutting center, although it had limited granite of its own.
-By 1890, there were a dozen sheds finishing granite in the town.
+The construction of the Portland and Ogdensburg Railway to Hardwick in 1872 (it later became the St. Johnsbury and Lake Champlain Railroad) enabled the shipping of quantities of northern Vermont stone to the outer world and facilitated the growth of the local granite industry.
+Though it had limited granite of its own, Hardwick became a granite-cutting center hosting a dozen sheds finishing granite by 1890.
 Rough-cut granite was brought from the quarries to and through the town in heavy horse-drawn wagons, which caused congestion and damaged roads and bridges.
-In 1892, after pressure from both civic leaders and quarry owners, the railroad built a spur, the Hardwick Branch (also known as the Quarry Railroad), from Granite Junction (near the western edge of Hardwick village) to Buffalo Crossing, by the southern fringe of the village, which took granite wagons off the central village’s streets.
-It also concentrated the granite industry, over time, along the Hardwick Branch, in five clumps: Lower Wolcott St., West End, Woodbury Granite Co., E.R.
-Fletcher Granite Co., and Buffalo Crossing.
+In 1892, after pressure from both civic leaders and quarry owners, the railroad built the Hardwick Branch, also known as the Quarry Railroad, a spur from Granite Junction near the western edge of Hardwick village to Buffalo Crossing by the southern fringe of the village.
+This eliminated granite-carrying wagons from the village’s central streets.
+Over time, it also concentrated the granite industry in five clusters along the Hardwick Branch at Lower Wolcott St., at West End, at Woodbury Granite Co., at E.R.
+Fletcher Granite Co., and at Buffalo Crossing.